hoangduytran/blender-manual/manual/addons/sequencer/storypencil.rst

 ----

 Opens the linked source scene under the timeline cursor in the video sequencer.
-There are two modes for editing source scenes, you can control the behavior by toggling the checkbox "Open in new window" next to the button.
+There are two modes for editing source scenes, you can select the mode under Edit Scenes section in the Stoypencil panel.

 New Window mode